yangmacheng/High-Dimensional-Quantum-Steering/README.md

 - Cross-Entropy optimization

-Find the optimal measurement settings for $N$-measurement scenario, where qutrit isotropic and Werner states correspond to crossEntropyOptimizerIsotropic.m and crossEntropyOptimizerWerner.m, respectively.
+Try to find the optimal measurement settings for $N$-measurement scenario, where qutrit isotropic and Werner states correspond to crossEntropyOptimizerIsotropic.m and crossEntropyOptimizerWerner.m, respectively.